 - Too little vitamin D in your diet

-Most people with high blood pressure have no signs or symptoms, even if blood pressure readings reach dangerously high levels.
+High blood pressure alone has no signs or symptoms, even if blood pressure readings appear to reach extremely high levels.

 Blood pressure increases with age?
 More than 80% of people over 65 have high blood pressure.